 What are the Ideologies of the Paleo Diet for Fat Loss?

-Implementing properly of the Paleolithic diet properly for fat loss, you need to follow below principles:
+To implement the Paleolithic diet properly for fat loss, you need to follow the following principles:

 Reduce Calorie intake: Reducing daily calorie intake is a crucial technique for weight loss.
 Hence, picking up foods that can make you feel full for a long time is essential because it helps manage hunger and leads to eating less.
 Researches show that the Paleo diet for fat loss can contribute to greater satiety as compared to other popular diets.
 It focuses on high-protein and fiber foods, which are considered to slow down digestion and extend the feeling of fullness.
 Studies also show that the Paleo diet for fat loss may trigger the release of hunger-controlling hormones such as GLP-1, PYY, and GIP, which help to reduce food consumption and improve appetite control.